Green Leasing Overview

 Yes, as long as it is made clear to the tenant who they should contact regarding sustainability issues.

-What can I do to show compliance with a credit, if it is not formally enforced as a corporate guideline?
+What can I do to show compliance with a credit, if it is not formally enforced as a corporate policy?

 Some type of documentation is needed; we are flexible on the form it takes.
-For example, a spreadsheet tracking water use would meet that requirement.
 Contact IMT regarding a specific credit at greenleaseleaders@imt.org.

 Can I qualify for the submetering credit if no size threshold is specified in the green lease?